-- 1. The CLA parties will evaluate this scheme 14 months after 1 November 2019, i.e. by 1 January 2021.
-The evaluation will once again consider whether and if so, in what form this scheme will be continued. - 2.
-If this scheme is changed or cancelled, current participants can continue to participate under the existing conditions.
+- 1. The CLA parties will evaluate this policy 14 months after 1 November 2019, i.e. by 1 January 2021.
+The evaluation will once again consider whether and if so, in what form this policy will be continued. - 2.
+If this policy is changed or cancelled, current participants can continue to participate under the existing conditions.